chaseleif/km003c/README.md

 }
 ```

-Replicating the source for the request, we fill out `MsgHeader_TypeDef`:
+Replicating the source of the demo for the filling out a data request, we fill out `MsgHeader_TypeDef`:

 1) The header is created: `MsgHeader_TypeDef head;`
 2) The header is zeroed out: `head.object = 0;`